Maple Bacon Donuts – Soft and fluffy donuts topped with a sweet maple glaze and savory bacon crumbles. So easy to make and ready in just 30 minutes!

 - 3 Tablespoons butter , melted

 - 1 teaspoon maple extract

-- Heat the oil in a heavy pot over medium high heat, until the oil reaches 350 (I like to use a candy thermometer for accuracy).
+- Heat the oil in a heavy pot over medium-high heat, until the oil reaches 350°F.

 - Add the biscuits to the hot oil, 2-3 at a time.
 Cook 2-3 minutes, or until browned, then flip and cook an additional 2-3 minutes.
 Remove carefully from the oil and place on paper towels to drain.
 Repeat with remaining biscuits and centers.

 - Allow the donuts to cool for 10-15 minutes, or until they are cool enough to handle.
 While the donuts are cooling, whisk together the butter, powdered sugar, maple extract, and enough half and half to make a smooth and runny glaze.